jackdewinter/pymarkdown/docs/extensions/front-matter.md

 ##### New Lines

-The second changes is the support for newlines.
+The second change is the support for newlines.
 In the Python Markdown documentation, any blank line will terminate the Front Matter Block Data at that point.
-Instead of that approach, we decided that to be more predictable, excep for a continuation blank line (see above), any blank line will invalidate the entire Front Matter Block Data format.
+Instead of that approach, we decided that to be more predictable, except for a continuation blank line (see above), any blank line will invalidate the entire Front Matter Block Data format.
 If that happens, the process outlined in the previous section for an invalidate Front Matter Block Data Format takes effect.